 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.73 minutes getting to work every day.

 The population of Chisholm overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Chisholm, 21.03% have at least a bachelor's degree.

-The per capita income in Chisholm in 2010 was $20,479, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,916 for a family of four.
-However, Chisholm contains both very wealthy and poor people as well.
+The per capita income in Chisholm in 2010 was $19,772, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
+This equates to an annual income of $79,088 for a family of four.

 The people who call Chisholm home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chisholm residents report their race to be White, followed by Native American.
-Important ancestries of people in Chisholm include Norwegian, Finnish, Slovene, and Irish.
+Important ancestries of people in Chisholm include Norwegian, Slovene, Finnish, and Serbian.